History-Register Automata: Weakening HRAs

 \subsection{Non-reset HRAs}

 We first weaken our automata by disallowing resets.
 We show that the new machines retain all their closure properties apart from Kleene-star closure.
 The latter is concretely manifested in the fact that language $\LL_1$ of the Introduction is lost.
-On the other hand, the emptiness problem reduces in complexity to double exponential space, or exponential space for machines with histories only.
+On the other hand, the emptiness problem reduces in complexity to exponential space.

 \begin{definition} A \boldemph{non-reset HRA} of type $(m,n)$ is an $(m,n)$-HRA $\AA=\langle Q,q_0,H_0,\delta,F\rangle$ such that there is no $q\trdelta{X}q'\in\delta$. \end{definition}